 You’ll learn about the food and its rich heritage.
 You’ll even get to sample a pisco sour, the country’s signature drink.
 Some tours even include a ceviche-making class so you can learn to make authentic Peruvian food for your friends and family back home!

 Lima Gourmet Company has several different tours for to you to choose from, so be sure to visit their website to learn more and book a tour for yourself!

 Recommended by: Ellis of Backpack Adventures

 Beautiful Manu National Park is located in Peru’s Amazon.
 For many, a visit quickly becomes one of the highlights of any Peru trip.
-The pristine nature is home to a variety of birds, animals, plants and even some of the last indigenous peoples on earth to live as hunter gatherers.
-They probably know more about us then we about them, because they’ve chosen to continue their lives in the forest and evade any contact with the outside world.
+The pristine nature is home to a variety of birds, animals, plants, and even some of the last indigenous peoples on earth to live as hunter-gatherers.
+They probably know more about us than we about them, because they’ve chosen to continue their lives in the forest and evade any contact with the outside world.

 This park is less visited than other parks near Iquitos and Puerto Maldonaldo, it should still certainly make your list of places to visit in Peru.
 There are fewer choices for accommodation, but your visit will be more authentic and more in tune with nature.